daviduhden/i2pd-browser/README.md

 1. Install the dependencies if they are not already installed.

-3. Clone the `i2pd-browser` repository:
+2. Clone or download this repository:

 	```sh
 	git clone https://github.com/daviduhden/i2pd-browser/